Amybarba/dark-mode/README.md

 ## STEP 1 - useLocalStorage

 Open your app and take a look around.
-The crypto currency data is being fetched and displayed for you.
-In `styles.scss`, at the very bottom, you'll notice there are some styles for a class called `dark-mode`.
+X The crypto currency data is being fetched and displayed for you.
+X In `styles.scss`, at the very bottom, you'll notice there are some styles for a class called `dark-mode`.
 Soon, we'll write a custom hook that sets this class on the body tag.
-That hook is going to compose a `useLocalStorage` inside it to accomplish that, so let's write the localStorage one first.
+X That hook is going to compose a `useLocalStorage` inside it to accomplish that, so let's write the localStorage one first.

-This is going to be a pretty cool hook.
+X This is going to be a pretty cool hook.
 It will be used pretty much the same way as `useState`, but with a key and value passed into it - ie `const [name, setName] = useLocalStorage('name', 'Dustin')`.
 You can use `setName` to update the value of `name` on localStorage!
 Pretty cool, huh?
 Let's get to it!

-- Create a new directory called `hooks`, and a new file in it called `useLocalStorage`.
+X - Create a new directory called `hooks`, and a new file in it called `useLocalStorage`.
 - Build a function called `useLocalStorage`.
 Now, to set something to localStorage, we need a key (must be a string) and a value (can be anything).
 To retrieve something from localStorage, we need the key.
 To update something in localStorage, you use the same method as adding something new, and it will just replace the old key/value pair in localStorage.
 Knowing this, let's add `key` and `initialValue` as parameters to the hook.
 - We're going to set up some state here.
 Set up a state property called storedValue.
   - This state property is going to take a function as it's initial value.
 When we do this, whatever that callback function returns is what gets set as the intialValue for the state property.